Calvin's parents didn't like me.

 When I met Calvin's parents, I sensed a certain coolness.
 I attributed it to his being somewhat of a mama's boy, although not from his end but from his mother's.
 He is an only child, but I don't think that is the situation his mother had wanted.
 He had never had a girlfriend and there had never been competition for his attentions before.

 Still, they were nice enough to me.
-His dad built me bookcases when I moved into the loud sex apartment in Austin, which, to my everlasting shame, I broke down and threw away when I moved from Austin back to Houston because I could not fit them in my car.
+His dad built me bookcases when I moved into the loud sex apartment in Other Southern City, which, to my everlasting shame, I broke down and threw away when I moved from Other Southern City to Houston, where I had gotten a job, because I could not fit them in my car.
 I could at least have called Goodwill.

 But I don't think they approved of me.
 I can't imagine why.